Online Blackjack FAQ

 Advanced gamblers sometimes advocate diverging from basic strategy in rare cases.
 If you’re a beginning or intermediate player, you’ll have enough trouble remembering basic strategy.
 In those cases, play basic strategy always.

 “Las Vegas rules” usually means the rules used in many casinos in downtown Las Vegas.
 These rules include the ability to double down on the first two cards.
 Players can re-split hands, while insurance is allowed (but not suggested).
 The dealer hits on a soft 17 and stands on a hard 16.
 These rules give players a lower house edge than many rules, so gamblers tend to look for Las Vegas rules in land-based casinos and in online casinos.

 Blackjack does have the best odds for real money casino players, if you’re playing with the best blackjack rules.
 When casinos offered 9/6 jacks or better video poker or the right version of loose deuces video poker, these gaming machines offered an expected return over 100% and therefore had better odds than most blackjack.
 The full pay version of video poker isn’t found often anymore, so blackjack is your best bet.
 As a general rule, blackjack games and video poker games have the best odds for players, though you should avoid the progressives and side bets in either of these classes.

-Classic blackjack played with one or two decks and offering favorable rules have the best odds for players.
-Not all variants of twenty-one offer the excellent house edge which classic blackjack does.
+Classic blackjack played with one or two decks and offering favorable rules has the best odds for players.
+Not all variants of 21 offer the excellent house edge which classic blackjack does.
 Avoid games with side bets, because the side bet (while paying off more) almost always has a higher house edge.

 When all other things are equal, playing single-deck games over multi-deck blackjack is better.
 Many casinos offset the advantage given to players on single-deck blackjack by offering worse rules at the same table, so if the other rules are bad enough on single-deck blackjack, a table with cards dealt from the shoe might have better odds.